-Samford University's Graduate Programs in the School of Business welcome applications from professionals with solid academic abilities, demonstrated managerial potential, and a bachelor's degree.
+Samford University's Office of Graduate and Executive Education Programs in the School of Business welcomes applications from professionals with solid academic abilities, demonstrated managerial potential, and a bachelor's degree.

 Managerial potential is evaluated on the basis of the applicant's work experience and work history, recommendations, and professional recognition.
 Extracurricular, community, church activities, involvement in continuing education, and indications of strong character are also considered in the admissions process.